This article was published on: 07/19/21 2:26 PM

 The virus that causes warts generally invades the skin through small or invisible cuts and abrasions.
 A plantar wart is often contracted by walking barefoot on surfaces where the virus is lurking.
 The virus likes to exist in moist, warm environments, such as beside pools, in shower stalls, or locker rooms.

 If left untreated, warts can grow to an inch or more in circumference and can spread into clusters of several warts; these are often called mosaic warts.
-Like any other infectious lesion, plantar warts are spread by touching, scratching, or even by contact with skin shed from another wart.
+Like any other infectious skin lesion, plantar warts are spread by touching, scratching, or even by contact with skin shed from another wart.
 Although warts can spontaneously disappear… just as frequently, they can recur in the same location.
 Additionally, if left untreated, warts can become cancerous – although this is very rare!

 Corns are most commonly caused by areas of increased friction or pressure and as a result are acquired by a change in the way we walk, increased activity, sweaty feet or by wearing ill fitting shoes.